All posts by Brian McBrearty

 Musicologist Services For Advertising

-“An ounce of prevention is worth a pound of cure” is mathematically pretty close.
+Mathematically, “an ounce of prevention is worth a pound of cure” is probably about right.

 As the intellectual property world gets ever more litigious, creative and advertising agencies are getting musicologist analysis and clearance reports as a part of the process, the last step before launching a campaign.